 “Sara, I found your story so touching.
 I lost my wife Maria in February after she was diagnosed with a glioblastoma in November 2015.
 After 49 years together, it is difficult to come to terms with the loss."

-After Nathan and Hailey told how they keep positive for each other after his glioblastoma diagnosis, Toni said;
+After Nathan and Hailey told how they keep positive for each other after his glioblastoma diagnosis, Toni contacted us and said;

 “This horrible disease broke my heart when we were told my dad had a glioblastoma.
 We really need more money to find a cure."

-And Carol emphasised the crucial importance of hope after reading ex-Casualty actress Holly Matthews' story about her family living with husband Ross' grade 4 brain tumour and how they focus on the positive.
+Another supporter emphasised the crucial importance of hope after reading ex-Casualty actress Holly Matthews' story about her family living with husband Ross' grade 4 brain tumour and how they focus on the positive.
+Carol said:

 “If kind words and good wishes can put those we love on the way to recovery that is what we have to hold on to in a devastating time.
 Here is to never giving up."